BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 </div>

 Note that output PSBTs *may* be animated.
 This is required for larger PSBTs, such as those that have been signed by multiple people, because of limitations in the size of PSBTs.
 The airgapped wallet that you're working with will need to be able to recognize animated QR codes; if it can't, export via another of the methods, such as base-64 or a binary .psbt file.

+> :warning: **WARNING:** You can choose to read in a PSBT as a `ur:crypto-psbt`, sign it, then output it as `ur:crypto-response`, but doing so is somewhat undefined as it the response will include a random ID and not be an answer to any particular `ur:crypto-request`.
+Many wallets following the UR specification will likely throw it out due to the lack of a matching ID.
+The best solution to this is to use `ur:crypto-request` instead of `ur:crypto-psbt`.

 ### Deriving a Key